xialijun0801/qnomics_playground/equity/EQ101/README.md

    to 1000 within the same universe.
 Compare the performance.
 0. compare index methodology for our `TOP500 Index`, the `S&P 500 index`, and
    the `Russell 1000 index`
+0. Among all stocks in the universe, what percentage of market capitalization does the `TOP500 Index` grabs.

 ### Data